ChhavikKapoor20/JSON-Based-Inventory-Management-System/README.md

 ## 🚀 About Me
-My name is Chhavik Kapoor and I am a Mechanical Engineering sophomore.
+My name is Chhavik Kapoor and I am a Mechanical Engineering sophomore at Delhi Technological University.
 I am also working as an AI/ML intern at Elite Techno Groups.
 I'm passionate about different technologies like AI, ML and Data Science.

 ## 🔗 Links
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/chhavik-kapoor-4b5719184)